PatrickF1/colored_man_pages.fish/README.md

 This plugin installs a fish function wrapper around `man` that colorizes styled text (specifically underlined, bold, and standout) to make browsing man pages easier and more enjoyable.

 The colors are added by setting environment variables that control how `less`, `man`'s default pager, processes styled text.
-Why use a wrapper to prepare environment variables when the same thing could be achieved through environment variables initialized on shell startup?
+Why use a wrapper to prepare environment variables when we could simply initialize environment variables on shell startup?
 Because the environment variables used contain escape sequences that will "overflow" into the output of other commands reading environment variables.
-See this [Stackoverflow question](https://unix.stackexchange.com/questions/87261/getting-unexpected-colorized-output-on-several-commands) for further explanation.
+See this [Stackoverflow question](https://unix.stackexchange.com/questions/87261/getting-unexpected-colorized-output-on-several-commands) for an explanation.

 Credits: This idea was first inspired by [Arch Linux wiki](https://wiki.archlinux.org/index.php/Color_output_in_console#Using_less).